albar965/littlenavmap-manual/src/en/SCENERY.rst

    Note that the loading runs in background which means you can continue to plan a flight while loading.
 -  ``Close``: Keep all settings and changes in the dialog and close it without loading anything.

+This dialog will also show a hint if folders are excluded or included in loading.
+This helps to avoid issues by unintended directory exclusions.

 **FSX and Prepar3D:** The base path and the ``scenery.cfg`` path will be shown in two text edit fields for the currently selected simulator.